Resident234/php.net/pages/www.php.net_function.register-shutdown-function.php.md

 ```
 <?php
-    echo "You can see this from the browser immediately.&lt;br&gt;";
+    echo "You can see this from the browser immediately.<br>";
     fastcgi_finish_request();
     sleep(10);
     echo "You can't see this form the browser.";